 The room may be filled with:

-Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and fumes from cleaning supplies
+- Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and fumes from cleaning supplies.
+Although these aren't allergens, they can worsen allergy symptoms.

 Ditch Dust Mites

 The microscopic droppings of dust mites are the most common cause of year-round allergies.
-There are things you can do to get them out.
+Although you can never fully get rid of dust mites, there are things you can do to get lessen your child's exposure.

 Make a Mold-Free Bedroom